moosecodes/moose-fox-news/README.md

 ## Features

 - Vue 3 using the Nuxt 3 framework
-- Pinia for Nuxt
+- State management using Pinia
-- Uses built in `useFetch` composable to retrive data from an external API
+- Uses built-in `useFetch` composable to retrive data from an external API
 - Fetched data is passed down as a prop from main App component to a child component
-- The data is presented on the screen using standard Vue directives like `v-if` and `v-for`.

-## Extra Feature
+## Extra Feature (Shopping Cart)

 There is an additional Shopping cart feature which allows the user to: